Measuring Equality in Machine Learning Security Defenses: A Case Study in Speech Recognition: Results

-We report the general or average accuracy over attack budgets for each model (see appendix \autoref{fig:accy_over_robustness_all_models}) to visually compare models' performance under attack.
-We then use the ${AUC_{acc}}$ summary statistic over attack strength to measure the general defense of each method and the clean accuracy.
-Here we see that the pretrained model (wav2vec 2.0) had the highest ${AUC_{acc}}$.
-These values are much higher than the second largest of non-pre-trained models M5-AT with the noise of 0.1.

-We use Pearson correlation to measure how security interventions have implications for the fairness of subgroups.
-We encode all interventions as a binary value (intervention applied (1) or not (0)) and report how these methods correlate with higher defense measured by ${AUC_{acc}}$ per each subgroup.
-We report these results through a heat map in \autoref{fig:corr_auc_robustness_all}.
-Overall we find general trends in most defense inventions.
-We find that pretraining is correlated with higher levels of defense for all groups except those with Australian English accents and those in their seventies.
+We use Pearson correlation to measure how security defenses have implications for the fairness of performance across subgroups.
+We encode all defenses as a binary value (defense applied or not) and report how these methods correlate with higher defense parity per each subgroup.
+We then analyze how varying levels of defense relate to defense parity.
+We find a complex relationship across datasets dependent on the assumption of user coverage and dataset complexity.

-Interestingly, these two groups are some of the few that see a positive correlation with adversarial training (AT).
-Those in their seventies are the only group with a positive value for this correlation of 0.47.
-While we see with adversarial tricks (the changing of activation function and removal of batch-norm), we see that the value is consistent with adversarial training but a slight increase in the general direction of the correlation.
-We see this again with the increase of adversarial budget increasing the robustness for those in their seventies, Australian, and Philippine English accents (\autoref{fig:corr_auc_robustness_all_levels}).

-On the broader question of defense parity of methods, we break down the results by reporting the correlation coefficients between defense parity and the intervention methods (\autoref{fig:defense_parity_corrs}) and their level of the application when appropriate (\autoref{fig:defense_parity_levels_corrs}).
-We see that adversarial training is correlated with a decrease in defense parity between gender and accent but near zero for age.
-When examining the level rather than the binary of whether adversarial training was applied, there are stronger correlations for defense parity decreasing when the adversarial training budget increases.
-In contrast, here we see that all groups have a stronger correlation.
-Gender has the highest correlation coefficient among the groups.
-For the age subgroups, in particular, we see a much higher correlation than in the binary case shedding light on the dynamics of adversarial training's budget needing to be optimized for security and fairness in applications.

-For noise augmentation, we had weaker correlation coefficients among the gender and age groups where increasing noise level increased defense parity.
-This is in contrast with the accent, where we saw a weak correlation where increasing the noise parity decreased defense parity.
-When breaking the results down to the noise augmentation level, we see a weak correlation between gender and accent for increasing the noise augmentation level and defense parity.
-For accent, however, there is a weak correlation between decreasing defense parity and increasing the noise level.

-Our strongest correlation comes from pretraining (using the wav2vec 2.0 model).
-We see that accent has the highest correlation with this intervention increasing the defense parity.
-Gender has a weaker correlation for this increase in parity, while age has a decrease in parity.
-Large-scale training presents a pivotal way to increase defense parity in most cases, but the underlying data and social group representation of this process may play a role in who sees the benefits when examining the defense parity.